fscorrupt/awesome-stars/README.md

 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [webclipper/web-clipper](https://github.com/webclipper/web-clipper) - For Notion,OneNote,Bear,Yuque,Joplin。Clip anything to anywhere
-- [outline/outline](https://github.com/outline/outline) - The fastest wiki and knowledge base for growing teams.
-Beautiful, realtime, feature rich, and markdown compatible.
+- [outline/outline](https://github.com/outline/outline) - The fastest knowledge base for growing teams.
+Beautiful, realtime collaborative, feature packed, and markdown compatible.
 - [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [jorenn92/Maintainerr](https://github.com/jorenn92/Maintainerr) - Looks and smells like Overseerr, does the opposite.
 Maintenance tool for the Plex ecosystem